 Students must take the Ph.D.
 Qualifying Exam the first time no later than the fifth semester after being admitted to the Ph.D. program, and must pass the exam no later than the sixth semester after being admitted to the Ph.D. program.
 Summer semesters are not included in this qualifying exam timetable.
 Students are encouraged to take the Ph.D. qualifying exam as soon as possible.
 Each student should determine with her or his advisor when to take the qualifying exam the first time.

 Students failing the qualifying exam the first time can take it a second time, no later than the sixth semester after being admitted to the Ph.D. program.
 One faculty member from the first exam committee will serve on the second committee.
 A student who fails the exam twice must leave the program at the end of that semester.

 The time clock determining when a student must take the qualifying exam is stopped for one semester if the student is engaged in an industrial internship during an academic-year semester (fall or spring).
 This policy applies for only one semester of internship.
-Students engaged in internships for more than one academic-year semester must submit a petition to request a deferment of the qualifying exam timeline beyond one semester.
+Students engaged in internships for more than one academic-year semester may submit a petition to request a deferment of the qualifying exam timeline beyond one semester.